CardiBat/ROS-on-RISCV/README-ENG.md

 Our experience underscores the importance of a solid understanding of the basics of ROS 2 and low-level programming practices to successfully navigate its ecosystem, especially when dealing with challenges related to specific hardware and architectures.

-We hope that this document not only serves as a tutorial on how to install ROS on RISC-V but also on how to approach any CISC to RISC porting.
+We hope that this document not only serves as a tutorial on how to install ROS on RISC-V but also on how to approach any porting of that architecture.
 In fact, here you can notice all the strategies that can be applied, such as avoiding non-essential portions during installation, ad hoc modification of the compiler, step-by-step resolution for each dependency, and so on.

 ### Future Developments